celiamance/code_by_celia/SKO/WEEK12/readme.md

 ## + final additions

 Before our final submission, to further enhance my existing sketch I added in some sound and make the randomised text flickering.
 I recorded a typing sound myself as I wasn’t really happy with the free ones online!
 I just used the voice memo app on my phone and our old mechanical keyboard for those satisfying clicks.
 I wanted to make the sound a bit grittier, so I found an electrical buzzing sound online and played both of them at once and I think they paired quite well.
 The flickering effect accentuated the unpredictable random  text that sometimes didn't make sense!
-I also used mapping to make the text size, space size, leading and margins adaptable to different phone or computer screen sizes.
+I also used mapping to make the text size, space size, leading and margins adaptable to different phone or computer screen sizes, even as you resize the window in real time.

+How I tested my final before the showcase:
+- my phone
+- my sister's phone (because hers is bigger)
+- my laptop
+- my dad's desktop computer

+Thankfully the text translated well to all of the formats!
+However, through this testing I discovered that the mousePressed function doesn't work on touch screen devices, so I added in a touchStarted function so the sound would still work.

 ```
 // typing function initally achieved with help from Ray